SimCorp A/S – Annual report – 31 December 2020

 The majority of license agreements are recognized as revenue in the year of sale.
 However, contracts with functionality gaps or acceptance criteria may have revenue recognition deferred, resulting in a contract liability when payment has occurred.

-Contracts in progress relating to fixed fee professional services are measured at the estimated sales value of the proportion of the contract completed at the balance sheet date.
+Contracts in progress relating to fixed fee professional services are measured at the estimated sales value of the proportion of the contract completed at the statement of financial position date.

 Periodic fixed fees for subscription services, software updates and support services, and other multiperiod agreements are typically invoiced yearly or quarterly in advance.
 Such fee prepayments account for the majority of our contract liability balance.